DoNOF/DoNOF-Documentation/docs/NOF.md

-# Piris Natural Orbital Functionals
+# Electron-pairing-based NOF for Multiplets

 ## Input